Parth-Surve2007/bAIsed/README.md

 - **AOD - Average Odds Difference:** combined disparity signal.
 - **Bias Score:** normalized 0-100 severity score derived from the metric set.

-In practice, this is the core of the audit.
-The system compares outcomes across groups, identifies where selection rates diverge, and turns those differences into a severity signal plus a human-readable explanation.

 ### Model Fairness Analysis

 The workbench also supports a trained-model audit path: